dfeneyrou/palanteer/README.md

 Some C++ performance figures (see [here](https://dfeneyrou.github.io/palanteer/index.html#performance) for more details):
   - nanosecond resolution and ~25 nanoseconds cost per event on a standard x64 machine
-  - up to ~3 millions events per second when recording, the bottleneck being on the server processing side
+  - up to ~5 millions events per second when recording, bottleneck on the server processing side
-  - up to ~150 000 events per second when processing the flow through a Python script, the bottleneck being on the Python script side
+  - up to ~150 000 events per second when processing the flow through a Python script, bottleneck on the Python script side

 ## Python instrumentation example